Dyspepsia: 8 Strategies to Improve Indigestion

 Be sure to hydrate outside of meals because drinking water with or right after a meal will dilute your digestive juices.
 Other strategies to help with low stomach aid include eating your protein first (meat is harder to digest), chewing each bite many times, and enjoying your meals in a relaxing environment.

 If you have low stomach acid, supplementation with hydrochloric acid may be beneficial.
-Acid ProZyme has betaine HCl, pepsin, l-glutamic acid, and gentian root to support gastric acidity, digestion and normal gastrointestinal flora.
+Supplementing with betaine HCl, pepsin, l-glutamic acid, and gentian root to support gastric acidity, digestion and normal gastrointestinal flora can be very helpful.

 4. Repair Leaky Gut